-- Preheat the oven to 350 degrees Fahrenheit, spray three 8 inch cake pans with cooking spray and line with parchment paper circles.
+Preheat the oven to 350 degrees Fahrenheit, spray two 9 inch cake pans with cooking spray and line with parchment paper circles.

-- In a large bowl, whisk together the eggs, egg whites, applesauce, almond milk, coffee and extracts.
-Dump the dry ingredients into the wet ingredients and whisk very well, until there are no more clumps.
+Dump the dry ingredients into the wet ingredients and whisk vigorously until there are no clumps.

-- Pour the batter into the prepared pans and bake for ~42 minutes, or until the surface of the cakes spring back when tapped.
-Let cakes cool in the pans for ~20 minutes and then flip them over onto wire cooling racks and let cool completely.
+Pour the batter into the prepared pans and bake for ~45 minutes**.
+Let the cakes cool in the pans for ~20 minutes, then flip them over onto wire cooling racks and let cool completely.

-- Whisk together the melted chocolate and coconut oil.
-Pour over the cake and let it solidify slightly.
-Slice and enjoy!
+Whisk in the coconut milk.
+Pour over the cake and spread it out on top.

 What a beautiful sight.